vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 1. The TDR releases the authorized and un-issued TRC10 USDD from the Authorized Contract to a [SafeVault Contract](https://tronscan.org/#/contract/TMgSSHn8APyUVViqXxtveqFEB7mBBeGqNP) ([minter](https://tronscan.org/#/contract/TUhQDzXJ3QsT6F2KiK5gZ3H673TV1516E9/code), [owner](https://tronscan.org/#/address/TPcnRbpuB89eKKkfH2E7iJooAqeEZPpdGb)) in the PSM.
 2. When users swap other stablecoins for USDD, the PSM Contract converts TRC10 USDD in the SafeVault into TRC20 USDD and transfers it to users.

-The Peg Stability Module supports USDD to keep its upside peg.
+The Peg Stability Module supports USDD to arb its upside peg.
 In other words, if USDD trades above one US-Dollar, traders are incentivized to swap other stablecoins for USDD using the PSM.
 They can then sell USDD at another venue.
 Thus, making a profit and essentially bringing down the price of USDD back to one Dollar.
-However, the PSM is currently empty, after [USDD](https://www.coingecko.com/en/coins/usdd) has not been trading above one Dollar in several months.
+However, the PSM is currently empty since [USDD](https://www.coingecko.com/en/coins/usdd) has not been trading above one Dollar in several months.
 As a result, there are no incentives to use the tool.

 [Sidenote: USDD’s [documentation](https://docs.usdd.io/usdd-issuance/usdd-issuance) can be misleading, as the terms “staking” and “burn contract” are used for the same interaction.
 The “TRX Burning Contract”  is a deceptive designation.
 In reality, the TRX sent to the Burning Contract is not actually burned (i.e. removed from existence).
 On the contrary, the [Burning Contract](https://tronscan.org/#/contract/TNMcQVGPzqH9ZfMCSY4PNrukevtDgp24dK) just stores the TRX.
 The “burned” TRX can always be redeemed by the TDR multi-sig.
 More on that later].

 ### Replenish the Reserves

 Once the amount of USDD in the authorized contract falls below $500M, the TDR will automatically replenish the reserves.
-Therefore, the TDR simply releases more TRC10 from the Issuance Contract to Authorized Contract via multi-signature.
+Therefore, the TDR simply releases more TRC10 from the Issuance Contract to the Authorized Contract via multi-signature.
 After the transaction receives five out of seven signatures, the USDD will be locked for a minimum of 10 days.

 As of today, the [Issuance Contract](https://tronscan.org/#/contract/TRFGnuUqED3NDpMYgqZY1X3gAeVHNw1SDq) still holds $997.9B USDD, meaning that $1.1B USDD has been released to the [Authorized Contract](https://tronscan.org/#/contract/TTsASxQhMk4t3S5vZMVVJ7nR2GQjDXNRnq/code).